Services

 The following services are available by device type:

-In addition to these built-in services, it is also possible to create fully custom services that run alongside the defaults on device boot.
+In addition to these built-in services, it is also possible to create fully custom services that run alongside the defaults on device boot, you can read more here: Create Custom Service.
 Custom services support PIP package requirements, giving you the flexibility to integrate third-party Python libraries as needed.

 Configuring a Service